ocheselandrei/ocheselandrei.github.io/_posts/2021-11-21-the-book-that-made-me-stop-worrying-about-algorithms.md

 title:  "The book that made me stop worrying about algorithms"
 tags: [Influential Books, Algorithms]
 ---
-While reading through the Medium newsletters I receive, I noticed a theme about people describing books that influcenced them, and realized I have such a book to share as well.
+While reading through the Medium newsletters I receive, I noticed a theme about people describing books that influenced them, and realized I have such a book to share as well.

 ## Background

-At some point after I started my proffesional career, I went searching for resources about better understanding algorithms.
+At some point after I started my professional career, I went searching for resources about better understanding algorithms.
 Why did I do that?

 I was not satisfied with the explanations I found for more complex algorithmic problems, starting from the textbook descriptions during high-school and college.
 Each explanation seemed coming from a totally different thinking pattern, and it just jumped into the solution: this is how to represent the input, the output, the steps between them.
 But it was not clear how could a regular person invent such a solution, generalize such a solution to multiple problems.